 They also have beef biryani and soup, but to be honest their chicken is why I go.
 Braised all day long, tender and flavorful, and served with a small bowl of broth and an amazing spicy dipping sauce.
 I must eat here at least 3 times a week when I’m in town.
 Smoothie for dessert, of course!

-Best Grilled Chicken (It’s a tie)
+Best Grilled Chicken in Chiang Mai (It’s a tie)

 1) Cherng Doi